huggle/XMLRCS/README.md

 you can also use * to subscribe to all wikis.

 Response: OK on success or ERROR with reason on error
+## ping
+Respond with "pong" used to test if connection is still alive or not
 ## stat
 Display various system information useful for debugging
 ## version